Yandex Cloud

 2. Select Cloud CDN.

-3. If the CDN provider is not activated yet, click Activate provider.
-A connection will be established automatically.
+3. If the CDN provider is not activated yet, click Connect to provider.
+CDN will be enabled automatically.

-If you do not see the Activate provider button and you can create resources and origin groups, it means that the provider is already activated.
+If you do not see the Connect to provider button but you can create resources and origin groups, it means the provider is already activated.
 Proceed to the next step.

 4. In the left-hand panel, select Origin groups.